arpeggiorpg/arpeggiorpg/README.md

 I've found this to be the easiest way to allow mutable capability types without finding myself in borrow-hell.

+### Multiple capabilities

+- What about multiple caps? capabilities() -> Vec<Cap>
+- This is already incompatible with the "Mutable Capabilities" as described above, since we can't have each of these capabilities own the Game object at the same time.
+- However, it may be important to only allow one Cap at once -- perhaps you have a choice in which capability you make use of.
+It should be enforced with the types and structure.

+- With immutable reference-based caps, this is Pretty Okay -- each cap's methods would return a different copy of the Game as a result. "accidentally" calling multiple copies wouldn't allow "cheating" in the sense of doing two things you shouldn't be able to do in sequence, since they would be operating on the same initial state instead of sequentially.
+  - But it would still be a bug.
+It would be *nice* if there were ownership involved which consumed all the other capabilities when you perform an action.

 # Phone-and-Tablet Roleplaying Game

 This is a project to implement a somewhat general game simulation library for turn-based tabletop